richardwilkes/gcs5/notes.md

 ### Remaining work for a basic port to Go

-#### Unison-specific work that needs to be done

-- Printing support
-- Add keyboard navigation to the Table object
-- Drag & drop support in the Table object
-- Carefully comb over the interface and identify areas where things aren't working well on Windows and Linux, since I spend nearly all of my development time on macOS and may have not noticed deficiencies there

 #### GCS-specific work that needs to be done

-- Ability to add a new weapon entry in detail editor
-- Ability to remove a weapon entry in detail editor
-- Ability to add a new trait modifier entry in detail editor
-- Ability to remove a trait modifier entry in detail editor
+- Add undo records for edit operations that don't already have them
-- Ability to add a new equipment modifier entry in detail editor
+- Ability to add new entries in detail editors:
-- Ability to remove a equipment modifier entry in detail editor
+  - Trait Modifiers
+  - Equipment Modifiers
+  - Weapons
 - Settings editors
   - Attributes
   - Body Type